NoDivide/astrum/README.md

 Key|Value|Description
 ---|---|---
-sample_dark_background|boolean|Set the background of the component sample area to be a dark color. sample_min_height|integer|Astrum detects if a component is hidden at desktop or mobile resolutions by detected the component rendered height.
-When it’s hidden in your project CSS Astrum shows a message to this effect.
-If the component is absolutely positioned it has no height so you can set a min-height with this option to ensure it is shown properly and Astrum messaging is shown correctly. sample_mobile_hidden|boolean|Typically used in conjunction with the `sample_min_height` option if a component is meant to be hidden at mobile resolutions set this option to true.
+sample_dark_background|boolean|Set the background of the component sample area to be a dark color. sample_min_height|integer|Astrum detects if a component is hidden at desktop or mobile resolutions by detecting the components rendered height.
+When it’s hidden in your project CSS, Astrum shows a message to this effect.
+If the component is absolutely positioned, it has no height so you can set a min-height with this option to ensure it is shown properly and Astrum messaging is shown correctly. sample_mobile_hidden|boolean|Typically used in conjunction with the `sample_min_height` option if a component is meant to be hidden at mobile resolutions set this option to true.

 ## Editing Components<a href=“#editing-components”></a>